pedro-espinosa/matching_pennies/README.md

 After this information is gathered the window is generated and the experiment is ready to start.

 The window displays a welcome message explaining the rules of the game.
 Then, after pressing space bar, the instructions are displayed including the ability to quit by pressing 'Q'.
 Then, the game starts for un unlimited amount of rounds until the participant presses 'Q'.
-To set a limited number of rounds, open [main.py][main] and edit the following section from this:
+To set a limited number of rounds, open [main.py][main] and go to the following section:
 ```python
 #%% Rounds Loop starts